Ypertex/inhabitu-ghost/README.md

 # About Inhabitu

-inhabitu is a single-column theme for the [Ghost publishing platform](https://ghost.org).
+Inhabitu is a single-column theme for the [Ghost publishing platform](https://ghost.org).
 It was developed for the [ypertex blog](https://blog.ypertex.com).
-The name inhabitu comes from the latin expression “in habitu” and means “in disguise”—what an interface theme esentially is there for: to disguise it.
+The name Inhabitu comes from the latin expression “in habitu” and means “in disguise”—what an interface theme esentially is there for: to disguise it.

 # Compatibility to Ghost Releases